toddbranch/ECE382/labs/lab5/index.md

 Read the [guidance on Labs / Lab Notebooks / Coding standards](/admin/labs.html) thoroughly and follow it.

+Use git / Github and commit regularly with descriptive commit messages!
+This is worth 10pts of your grade!

 Remember to effectively debounce your buttons!

 Think about how you'll pass information between ISRs and your main program.
 Remember, global variables are acceptable **only** in this circumstance.